-If you spend most of your time working in the garden, why not check out our one of the best selling workshop building—the BillyOh Expert Tongue and Groove Reverse Apex.
-This is an excellent garden building companion choice, especially if you’re planning to become more serious about working in your garden.
+If you spend most of your time working in the garden, why not check out our one of the best selling workshop buildings – the BillyOh Expert Tongue and Groove Apex?
+This is an excellent choice if you’re planning on becoming more serious about working in your garden.

-It makes the ideal outdoor building for you to get more productive in as it delivers the utmost working space, all-out storage and recreational room!
-If you own a small garden, a compact building does the perfect workshop!
+It makes the ideal outdoor building for you to get more productive in as it delivers the utmost working space, all-out storage and a potential recreational room!
+If you own a small garden, a compact building acts as the perfect workshop!

 2. Large Workshops

-A large workshop is excellent if you need a space to manoeuvre large items or plan on adding plenty of DIY equipment into the building.
+A large workshop is excellent if you need a space to manoeuvre large items, or if plan on adding plenty of DIY equipment to the building.
 Double doors are essential too for easy accessibility.

 3. Heavy-Duty Workshops

-If you intend on using your workshop all year round, you should consider a workshop which has a stronger construction such as a log cabin.
+If you intend on using your workshop all year round, you should consider a workshop that has stronger construction, such as a log cabin.
 For extra storage, you can even add a lean-to on the side of the building.

-Built using Tongue & Groove panels, the BillyOh Expert Tongue and Groove Apex Workshop has two sets of double doors which offer excellent access in and out of the building.
-The braced double doors are also constructed with T&G panels, providing sturdy and solid doors for the unit.
+Built using Tongue & groove panels, this BillyOh Expert Tongue and Workshop has two sets of double doors that offer excellent access in and out of the building.
+The braced double doors are also constructed with T&G panels, providing sturdy and solid construction at all access points.

-In addition, the Expert also features a secure and stable structure which is built to last.
-The panels interlock, creating a smooth finish which enhances the style of the workshop.
-The interlocking Tongue and Grooves form strong panels which create a strong structural strength.
+The panels interlock, creating a smooth finish that enhances the style of the workshop.
+The interlocking Tongue and Grooves form strong panels which create structural strength.

 Apex and reverse apex are the most traditional style workshops.
 These look great in any garden and will complement a traditional setting.